Finding a job

 If you're unemployed, Centrelink may refer you to a Jobactive provider to discuss your existing skills, job prospects and training options.
 Jobactive helps job seekers to write a resume, look for work, prepare for interviews, get skills that local employers need, and find and keep a job.
 Visit Jobactive or call the Job seekers hotline on 13 62 68 for employment opportunities nationwide.
 If you register, you can complete a job match profile and find jobs that may suit you using their jobs database.

 Visit Centrelink for services and income support.

 Jobs with the South Australian government

-The South Australian government JobsSA website advertises jobs in many areas such as teaching and police.
+The South Australian government IWorkForSA advertises jobs in many areas.
 Look for jobs that are open to all.
 Each vacancy offers a point of contact so candidates can discuss the job application process.
 Guidelines on applying for vacancies are also listed by some departments.